Don’t quit. Stay the course. Don’t give up.

-I clung to unhealthy relationships, events, and situations that caused me a great deal of stress, pain, and suffering, because I feared that by letting them all go, I would be labeled a loser, a quitter, or a slacker.
+I have clung to unhealthy relationships, events, and situations that caused me a great deal of stress, pain, and suffering, because I have feared that by letting them all go, I would be labeled a loser, a quitter, or a slacker.
 I was running the childhood operating system that taught me I would be in big trouble if I didn’t finish what I started.

 I understand now why even when I was sick and tired of being sick and tired, quitting was not an option – at least not one that came without stigma.
 I heard a voice in my head telling me the horrible things others might think or say of me.

 Have you considered that quitting could make life a lot easier, more meaningful, and much more fulfilling?

 As I have given myself permission to quit that which no longer serves me, I’ve gained the freedom to have more intentional experiences in both the personal and professional areas of my life.
 Like when I quit cleaning my house and hired a mom who loves doing it and is grateful to get paid to do it.
 It was so liberating to remind myself I am grown and I am not going to get a beating for not cleaning – or not cleaning perfectly!